Interaction-Induced Higher-Order Topological Insulator via Floquet Engineering

 To eliminate the effects of the Tamm-Shockley states, we introduce an additional compensation potential $V$ to remove the onsite potential differences between the bulk and corner sites.
 The compensated Hamiltonian reads $\mathcal{H}_\textrm{com}(t) = \mathcal{H}(t) + V \sum_{x_c, y_c,\alpha} n_{x_c,y_c,\alpha}$ ($\alpha \in \{1,2,3,4\}$), where $(x_c,~y_c)$ refers to the corner and edge sites.

 Figure \ref{FigS2} the eigenenergies of the Floquet Hamiltonian under OBCs in both the $x$ and $y$ direction, with a compensation potential $V$ applied at the corner and edge sites.
-For both the normal and anomalous boundary states, the in-gap corner states do not merge into the bulk states, indicating that they are not Tamm-Shockley states but instead result from the topological nature of the bulk bands.
+As the compensation potential $V$ increases, the band gap of the bulk bands remains open [see Fig.~\ref{FigS2}(a,b)].
+Therefore, the introduction of a finite compensation potential $V$ does not induce a topological phase transition.
+This potential effectively offsets the energy difference between bulk and boundary sites, which arises due to onsite boson-boson interactions in the presence of open boundaries.
+Furthermore, for both the normal and anomalous boundary states, the in-gap corner states do not merge into the bulk states, indicating that they are not Tamm-Shockley states but instead result from the topological nature of the bulk bands.